 Facts About The Barge L'Art de Vivre

-Barge L'Art de Vivre was built in England during World War One as a supply vessel to the Allied troops battling in the Somme.
+French Hotel Barge l'Art de Vivre cruises the Canal du Nivernais in Burgundy, France.
+The barge was built in England during World War One as a supply vessel to the Allied troops battling in the Somme.
 Later, after her time as a lumber carrier in Scotland, the eight-passenger L'Art de Vivre was carefully transformed by a team of skilled craftsmen into a floating celebration of the Burgundian "good life" for barging in France.

 LENGTH : 100 Feet (30.5m)